CapitalOne lifts Antero Resources Corporation [AR] price estimate. Who else is bullish?

 Antero Resources Corp.
 (NYSE:AR) will be discussing their earnings results in their 2020 Fourth Quarter Earnings call to be held on February 18, 2021 at 11:00 AM Eastern Time.

-Over the last 12 months, AR stock rose by 478.18%.
-The one-year Antero Resources Corporation stock forecast points to a potential downside of -19.25.
-The average equity rating for AR stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $2.87 billion, with 268.67 million shares outstanding and 224.23 million shares in the current float.
-Compared to the average trading volume of 10.70M shares, AR stock reached a trading volume of 8528249 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 10.84M shares, AR reached a trading volume of 8175536 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 CapitalOne have made an estimate for Antero Resources Corporation shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 16, 2021.
 The new note on the price target was released on January 26, 2021, representing the official price target for Antero Resources Corporation stock.
 Previously, the target price had yet another raise to $7, while Tudor Pickering analysts kept a Buy rating on AR stock.

-Antero Resources Corporation [AR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.45.
-With this latest performance, AR shares gained by 39.07% in over the last four-week period, additionally plugging by 151.05% over the last 6 months – not to mention a rise of 478.18% in the past year of trading.
+Antero Resources Corporation [AR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.61.
+With this latest performance, AR shares gained by 37.03% in over the last four-week period, additionally plugging by 171.71% over the last 6 months – not to mention a rise of 546.94% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Antero Resources Corporation [AR] shares currently have an operating margin of -60.76 and a Gross Margin at -55.62.
 Antero Resources Corporation’s Net Margin is presently recorded at -48.45.